Deployment of FotoStation for Windows

 14. Close the Group Policy Management Editor.
 Now, you can link the Group Policy Object to a group of computers:

-- Open the Active Directory Users and Computers program from Administrative tools and move any computers that you want to distribute the software package to into this group (drag them from the Computers node into the group that you created in Group Policy Management).
+- Open the Active Directory Users and Computers program from Administrative tools and move any computers you want to distribute the software package to into this group (drag them from the Computers node into the group you created in Group Policy Management).

 15. Force a Group Policy update by running gpupdate on clients.
 This refreshes local and Active Directory-based Group Policy settings.
 Usually, it should not require additional options - just run gpupdate from the command prompt.